mout/mout/doc/string.md

-## unCamelCase(str):String
+## unCamelCase(str, [delimiter]):String

-Add space between camelCase text and convert first char of each word to lower case.
+Add the delimiter between camelCase text and convert first char of each word to lower case.

+The delimiter defaults to a space character.

 See: [`camelCase()`][#camelCase]